 Since every knee has its unique anatomy, logically it seems that customizing the knee should improve the outcomes.
 The development of “customization” in knee replacement surgery has been a continuum.

 The first enhancement in technology for customization came with the development of “patient specific guides”, “Personalized Guides”, “PSI” or “patient specific instrumentation”.
 This was designed by Zimmer, in which the knee underwent MRI (or CT scan if the patient was not a candidate to get a MRI) and the individual cutting guides (guides are the instrumentation that is used to remove the diseased part of the bone) were made specifically for the patient).

-The Zimmer “PSI” Patient Specific Instruments Planner.
-The surgeon with the implant representative does surgical planning.
+The surgeon and the implant representative do the surgical planning.
 The surgeon can view the patient’s anatomy and have a customized surgical plan for each patient.

 The customized instrumentation conforms well with the bone and helps the surgeon to remove the diseased part of the bone.

-The off the shelf implant is inserted after the diseased part of the bone is removed (courtesy Zimmer)
+The off the shelf implant is inserted after the diseased part of the bone is removed.

 One of the intra operative battles has been matching the size of the patients knee with the size of the implant that is to be implanted.